-Students with disabilities that could affect their ability to participate and perform well in the course should see me early in the semester.
+Students with disabilities that could affect their ability to perform well in the course should bring this to my attention early in the semester.
 I am receptive to these situations and will make any reasonable accommodations.
 If you plan to request accommodations, please register with the Disability Resource Center.
 They can be reached by visiting Clark Howell Hall, calling 706-542-8719 (voice) or 706-542-8778 (TTY), or by visiting https://drc.uga.edu.